MansMeg/BSDA/grading/assignment2_grading.md

 - No
 - Yes

-### Q11 - 1 point

-For the a) part, is the analytical posterior correctly derived?

-- No
-- Yes

 ### Q12 - 1 point

 For the b) part, are the posterior alpha and beta correct?